Wellwick/IVVR/README.md

 # Current Problems

 The audio jack for the Vive does not seem to be working.
 For now, will need a long cable to attach to the tower in order to hear audio.

+If you encounter the error `It looks like another Unity instance is running with this project open.` when opening a Unity project, navigate to it's directory and delete the Temp/UnityLockfile.